phylum-dev/phylum-analyze-pr-action/README.md

 **NOTE**: It is not enough to have the total project threshold set.
 Individual risk domain threshold values must be set, either in the UI or with `phylum-ci` options, in order to enable analysis results for CI.
-Otherwise, the risk domain is considered disabled and the threshold value used will be zero (0).
+Otherwise, the risk domain is considered disabled and the overall project threshold value will be used.

-There will be no note if no dependencies were added or modified for a given MR.
+There will be no note if no dependencies were added or modified for a given PR.
 If one or more dependencies are still processing (no results available), then the note will make that clear and the CI job will only fail if dependencies that have _completed analysis results_ do not meet the specified project risk thresholds.